 The numbers tell their own story; 1.7 million voice-first home devices shipped in the US in 2015, 6.5 million in 2016 and 25 million in 2017.
 An increase of more than 300% in sales year-on-year is striking in any industry, but with more than 12 million of those 2017 sales being in Q4, it’s a sign that there could be even bigger sales to come.
 That’s just the US, with the global picture featuring China at a striking 64% adoption rate for voice search.

-Oh, and a little company you may have heard of release the Apple Homepod later this year.
+Oh, and a little company you may have heard of released the Apple Homepod later this year.
 So there’s that.

 The range of voice-activated home assistants aren’t just increasing in their presence in homes, 2017 also saw them continue to add to the range of services they offer.
 Take the Google Assistant for example, which saw the standard traffic, news and weather updates and raised the level to letting you make announcements throughout the house or entertain your children with a range of fun skill games.